-Sgraffito can be an impactful, dramatic way of decorating pots (like in Kathy King’s shown here) or a more subtle way to add color or definition to a design (see Kristen Pavelka’s plate below).
+Sgraffito can be an impactful, dramatic way of decorating pots (like in Kathy King’s shown here) or a more subtle way to add color or definition to a design (see Kristen Pavelka’s plate).
 No matter what effect you’re after, it is super fun to carve into an underglazed or slipped pot.

 In today’s post, Kathy King, Wayne Bates, and Kristen Pavelka share their best tips for sgraffito, including what tools they use and the perfect time to carve.
 Everybody does it slightly differently.
 Read on to see which method makes the most sense to you! – Jennifer Poellot Harnetty, editor.

 by Kathy King